-As we look ahead, we see improvements in the end markets we serve, and we are cautiously optimistic about the outlook for the remainder of fiscal year 2021.
-We intend to use the breadth of our product portfolio and the strength of our go-to-market teams to deliver a solid top line performance.
-While there will be global challenges as the market activity increases, we expect to address the impact to our business, if any.
-We will continue to invest in our business with the intention of becoming a larger, more dynamic company.
+As we look ahead, we expect to see continued improvements in the end markets we serve, and we are positioning ourselves to support higher levels of market growth.
+We anticipate some continued volatility in raw material costs and component and labor availability, and we will work to address the impact to our business.
+We plan to continue to invest in our business with the intention of becoming a larger, more dynamic company.